-Schools should the safest place in any community.
+Schools should be the safest place in any community.
 The pandemic has exacerbated existing school safety issues.
 According to a survey from the American Psychological Association, one-third of teachers report that they experienced at least one incident of verbal harassment or threat of violence from students during the pandemic.

 At least 18% of school psychologists and social workers, 15% of school administrators, and 22% of other school staff reported at least one violent incident by a student.
 Violence against educators is a public health problem that requires comprehensive, research-based solutions.

+The General Assembly will provide legislation that protects all students and staff from bullying, harassment and intimidation by other students and staff.

-First, the legislature must provide the funding schools need to hire, train, and retain necessary staff at their schools like counselors and social workers at a ratio of 250:1, the ratio most recently recommended by the American School Counselor Association and the National Association of Social Workers.
+First, the legislature must provide the funding schools need to hire, train, and retain necessary staff at their schools such as counselors and social workers at a ratio of 250:1, the ratio most recently recommended by the American School Counselor Association and the National Association of Social Workers.

+The SCEA, 2999 Sunset Blvd.
+Suite 200, West Columbia, SC 29169 - www.thescea.org- 803-772-6553

 In addition, the research from the APA Task Force recommends schools and districts focus on policies and practices that address student mental health, enhance student engagement, channel more resources into public education, and increase educator involvement in decision-making.

+Schools should be required to file a safety plan with the school district and each district should file a compilation with the South Carolina Department of Education.
 Furthermore, many of today's youth have grown up in the shadow of mass shootings, including recent gun violence in our own state.

-Active shooter drills are commonly practiced, starting in elementary school, and can cause a trauma of its own while failing to prevent the cause of gun violence.
-Educators are increasingly expected to transform from nurturers to law enforcement officers and first responders at a moment's notice-having to react and decide the best ways to protect their students based on the circumstances.
+Active shooter drills are commonly practiced, starting in elementary school, and can cause additional trauma while failing to prevent the cause of gun violence.
+Educators are increasingly expected to transform from nurturers to law enforcement officers and first responders at a moment's notice - having to react and decide the best ways to protect their students based on the circumstances.

 The General Assembly must support common sense gun reforms and implement research-based policies to proactively prevent gun violence in our communities and schools.

+The General Assembly should support the respectful treatment of all students in creating a safe learning environment free from any bias.